Simulate ArcGISMaps in Virtual Reality

 2. Place the headset on your head.
 The sample should automatically use the headset to control the camera's position and rotation in the world.

-3. To move, use the joystick on the left controller, pushing the joystick will move you in that direction.
-The joystick on the right controller can be used to 'snap turn' 45 degrees, making it so you can turn around quickly.
-Additionally, pushing the right joystick up or down will allow the player to fly up or down in the world.
+3. To move, use the joystick on the left controller, pushing the joystick (on a Quest controller) or moving on the touchpad (on a Vive controller) will move you in that direction.
+Move up and down by pushing the right joystick (on a Quest controller) forward and backward, or moving forward and backward on the touchpad (on a Vive controller).
+The right controller can also be used to 'snap turn' 45 degrees, making it so you can turn around quickly.
+Select the snap turn option, push the joystick left and right (on a Quest controller) or swipe left and right (on a Vive controller) to snap turn.

 Please ensure that the project is using URP if you are using any of the Meta Headsets listed above.
 HDRP may be used for any of the other headsets, but not Meta.
 It will cause errors in the project.